techx/cog/README.md

 ## Deployment & Configuration

-Cog is written in Python 3 (at least our fork partially is), and all dependencies can easily be installed using Pip via `requirements.txt`.
-Cog uses PostgreSQL as a database.
+Cog is written in Python 3 (at least our fork partially is) and uses PostgreSQL as a database.
 Hack the North's fork of Cog is configured with `docker-compose` for local development and deploys to Kubernetes through Skaffold.

 A myriad of configuration options are available to be tweaked in